silopolis/joplin-note-tabs/README.md

 By default the panel will be on the right side of the screen, this can be adjusted by:

 - `View > Change application layout`
-- Use the arrow keys (the displayed ones, not keyboard keys) to move the panel at the desired position
+- Use the arrow keys (the displayed ones, not the keyboard keys) to move the panel to the desired position
 - Move the splitter to reach the desired height/width of the panel
   - As soon as the width of the panel goes below `400px`, it automatically switches from horizontal to vertical layout
 - Press `ESC` to save the layout and return to normal mode